Ugranziol/appRiori/cont.md

 <img src="www/c1_code.png" alt="drawing" width="1200"/>
 </center>

 Up to now, appRiori is programmed to set contrast based on default contrasts and the drag and drop menu.

+This logic can be also applied for more than one variable, as in case of interactions!

 For other fancy ways to customize the..stay tuned!!

-In the next panels,two examples are provided, aimed at explaining how to (1) plan the contrasts, (2) use them into a regression model and (3) interpret the results!
+In the next panels, two examples are provided, aimed at explaining how to (1) plan the contrasts, (2) use them into a regression model and (3) interpret the results!